Scaling Up’s Rockefeller Habits or EOS Traction?

 Scaling Up (formerly Gazelles) and Entrepreneurial Operating Systems (EOS) Traction are both frameworks that help manage daily operations better and provide a for driving growth.
 They both rely on a series of educational materials, mainly books, and coaches (called Implementers by EOS).

-EOS Traction is typically for small and mid-size companies (size $2-20M in revenues) where their people and execution practices need focus.
+EOS Traction is typically for small and mid-size companies (size $2-20M in revenues) where their people management and execution practices need focus.

 Gazelles’ Scaling Up is typically for larger, more sophisticated, middle-market companies (size $10-500M in revenues) and hyper-growth startups where and cash management in addition to people and execution disciplines are needed.